The Limits of Inference in Complex Systems: When Stochastic Models Become Indistinguishable: Introduction

 A promising way forward is to integrate the two~\cite{Cocco2009,Cocco2022,Lluis2024,Harris2024}.
 Inference techniques, grounded in a long tradition of stochastic modeling~\cite{sorensen2004,Iacus2008,Craigmile2023} and applied successfully across diverse domains~\cite{Guimera2020,Frishman2020,Picot2023}, provide a theoretical foundation for incorporating data into interpretable models.
 This synthesis strengthens robustness, enhances trustworthiness, and extends the applicability of models to real-world problems.

 Still, important challenges remain.
 Different models can often fit the same data, making it hard to determine the best stochastic description.
 The difficulty of determining stochastic descriptions to data is twofold: first, parameter estimation, i.e., choosing parameter values that faithfully capture the statistical properties of the data; and second, model distinguishability, i.e, deciding which model, among several plausible candidates, best explains the observations.
-Theoretical ecology offers a paradigmatic example~\cite{Coyte2015,Hoshino2020,Pasqualini2025}: despite the ecological relevance of parameters, no standard estimation framework exists, and radically different models, based on demographic or environmental fluctuations, can all reproduce empirical patterns of species abundances~\cite{serGiacomi2018,grilli2020macroecological,deBuyl,Sireci,azaele2023growth}.
-Such ambiguities are not confined to ecology but arise as well in social dynamics, epidemics, and neuroscience, where distinct models may seem equally consistent with observed data~\cite{Morita2016,Odwyer2023universal,Aguilar2023a,didomenico2024}.
+Theoretical ecology offers a paradigmatic example~\cite{Coyte2015,Hoshino2020,Pasqualini2025}: despite the ecological relevance of parameters, no standard estimation framework exists, and radically different models, based on demographic or environmental fluctuations, can all reproduce empirical patterns of species abundances~\cite{serGiacomi2018,grilli2020macroecological,deBuyl,Sireci,azaele2023growth,Nature1998}.
+Similar ambiguities arise in statistical physics.
+In optical tweezers experiments, the motion of a trapped particle is commonly described by an overdamped Langevin equation in a harmonic potential~\cite{florin_1998,berg-sorensen_2004}.
+Yet more refined models including hydrodynamic memory~\cite{franosch_resonances_2011} and non-conservative forces~\cite{volpe_torque_2006,volpe_brownian_2007} can remain statistically consistent with the same observations.
+As in ecology, distinct stochastic descriptions may therefore appear equally plausible, and distinguishing among them requires sufficient resolution and careful inference.
+Such ambiguities are not confined to ecology and physics but arise as well in social dynamics, epidemics, and neuroscience, where distinct models may seem equally consistent with observed data~\cite{Morita2016,Odwyer2023universal,Aguilar2023a,didomenico2024}.